 Any holiday that promises to deliver good fortune because I stuffed my face with dumplings, noodles, and other auspicious foods is carved in stone on my calendar, too.

-Show Me the shrimp Dumplings
+Show Me the Dumplings

 Shrimp will bring a year filled with joy and laughter since the word for shrimp (har) sounds like laughter.
 Sichuan-style spicy, garlicky Szechuan Shrimp is perfect.